OriolHinojo/gym_tracker/design/design.md

 - “Add exercise” bottom sheet:
   - Searchable list of all exercises from `LocalStore`.
   - “Create new exercise” uses the shared dialog and automatically inserts the new entry, dropping straight into edit mode.
+- “Repeat previous workout” sheet is `isScrollControlled` with `SafeArea` padding and a `Flexible` list, so tall histories can scroll without being clipped under camera cut-outs.
 - The dedicated workout detail screen now reuses the shared session header + exercise list widgets, ensuring the collapsible set cards behave the same way as in previews (tap to expand sets, weight/reps hidden by default, tags surfaced).

 ### Actions